Bill Number Summary

 Read our latest story here, and an earlier look here at House Bill 2371.

-Big pharma is also battling a prescription drug advisory board measure, Senate Bill 3496.
+Big pharma is also battling a prescription drug advisory board measure, Senate Bill 3496, which narrowly passed the House and heads to the Senate.

 DATA CENTERS: Data centers are gobbling up energy and water as tech companies race to bring new artificial intelligence products online.
 Environmental advocates want lawmakers to regulate and force new data centers into more transparency, but the effort thus far has largely stalled.
 Environmentalists are miffed at the governor’s lack of “engagement” despite his public comments calling for accountability and a pause on tax incentives for new data center developments.
 A regulatory bill could rise from the ashes, but it would have to take shape quickly.